OpenAADL/ocarina-docker/README.md

- Ocarina docker image, based on a debian image
+ Ocarina docker image, based on various linux images: debian and fedora

  These docker files fetch all dependencies to compile Ocarina, along with the `build_ocarina.sh` build script